GOD’S VIEW ON THE FLESH (Part 1)

 5 For when we were in the flesh, the sinful passions which were aroused by the law were at work in our members to bear fruit to death.

 6 But now we have been delivered from the law, having died to what we were held by, so that we should serve in the newness of the Spirit and not in the oldness of the letter.
 (NKJV).

-Discover more scriptural truths about self or the flesh in the next piece!
+Discover more scriptural truths about self or the flesh in the second part of this piece!

-Prayer: My Dear Holy Spirit, help and teach me daily to renounce, ignore, deny or give up self so that I may follow and obey My Lord Jesus Christ, in Jesus’ name.
+Prayer: My Dear Holy Spirit, teach and help me daily to renounce, ignore, deny or give up self so that I may follow and obey my Lord Jesus Christ, in Jesus’ name.
 Amen.